This post may contain affiliate links. Please read our disclosure policy.

 a mini strawberry icebox cake topped with strawberries next to a blue towel and a jar of whipped cream.

-Looking for more single serving no-bake desserts?
-Try our easy chocolate covered oreos, single serve peanut butter bars, easy puppy chow, quick two ingredient chocolate mousse, and single serve tiramisu—all easy, delicious, and perfect for one.
+Looking for more no-bake desserts for one?
+Try easy chocolate covered oreos, single serve peanut butter bars, small batch puppy chow, quick two ingredient chocolate mousse, or single serve tiramisu.

 Ingredients